babel/podcast.babeljs.io/episodes/nicolo.md

 [05:44] **Henry**: I'm assuming then you already knew how to code.

 [05:46] **Nicolò**: Yes.
 I mean, I learned web development when I was I think in middle school.
 I was like 13, maybe, because a friend of mine, convinced me to build a Facebook competitor.
-So it didn't end up well, but at least I learned like HTML and CSS and some PHP.
+So it didn't end up well, but at least I learned HTML and CSS and some PHP.

 [06:08] **Henry**: Oh, wow.
 So you learned it on your own.
-It's pretty similar to me too, where like you use something and then you realize it's open source.
+It's pretty similar to me too, where you use something and then you realize it's open source.

 [06:16] **Nicolò**: Yeah.
 I learned jQuery before learning JavaScript.

-[06:19] **Nicolò**: But then at some point I was bored with my like browser plugins and I started looking for something else to do.
+[06:19] **Nicolò**: But then at some point I was bored with my browser plugins and I started looking for something else to do.
 And I'm not real good at having ideas to build things.
 I usually get ideas from others.

 [06:33] **Nicolò**: And so this thing about open source where you can just find the random project and help was like the best way for me to learn.
 And I remember that I started contributing to the Adobe Brackets extensions because it was the editor I was using.
 And then I moved to contribute into other projects.
 I remember I opened a few PRS to JSHint.